SRI-International/QC-App-Oriented-Benchmarks/_setup/braket/README.md

 ## Run the benchmark programs in a Jupyter Notebook

-The easiest way to configure and run the Application Benchmark programs is to use a Jupyter Notebook that is provided at the top level of the Proto-Benchmarks repository.
+The easiest way to configure and run the Application Benchmark programs is to use a Jupyter Notebook that is provided at the top level of the App-Oriented-Benchmarks repository.
 Support for Jupyter notebooks is automatically available with your Anaconda installation.

 First, prepare the Amazon Braket notebook by copying the delivered 'template' file with the following command: